laminas/laminas-validator/doc/book/validators/identical.md

 ## Form elements

-`Zend\Validator\Identical` supports the comparison of form elements.
+`Laminas\Validator\Identical` supports the comparison of form elements.
 This can be done by using the element's name as the `token`:

 ```php